Rogério Skylab: "Trilogia do Fim" and "Trilogia da Putrefação" (2024–present)

+Other projects

 Parallel to his career in music, Skylab authored the sonnet collection Debaixo das Rodas de um Automóvel, published by Editora Rocco in 2006, and was the host of his own talk show, Matador de Passarinho, on Canal Brasil from 2012 to 2014.
-In 2017 he debuted as an actor, portraying a history teacher on the Fabrício Bittar comedy film Como se Tornar o Pior Aluno da Escola, based on Danilo Gentili's eponymous book.
+In 2017 he debuted as an actor, portraying a history teacher on the Fabrício Bittar comedy film Como se Tornar o Pior Aluno da Escola, based on Danilo Gentili's eponymous book, and in 2025 he played the titular psychiatrist of the psychological thriller short Ágatha Não Matou Seu Psiquiatra by João Augusto de Nardo.
 He also runs and owns the blog "Godard City", where he posts original poems and essays about music and literature.
 In 2020 he published the collection of political essays Lulismo Selvagem through Kotter Editorial, who also re-issued Debaixo das Rodas de um Automóvel after many years out of print.
 His third book, a literary study on Henry James' œuvre (focusing on The Turn of the Screw) entitled A Outra Volta da Outra Volta, was released in 2022.
+A second collection of poems, Futebol de Cego, was published on July 15, 2023.
+A Melodia Trágica, an anthology of essays on Brazilian musicology originally published in Godard City between 2009 and 2017, came out through Acorde Editorial on November 2, 2023.
+A volume of short stories, Homem-Urubu, was announced in December 2024 and published on March 21, 2025.

 Personal life and controversies

-Skylab has been married to photographer, record producer and plastic artist Solange Venturi since 1983; Venturi has designed the cover arts for many of the musician's albums since then.
-He is a self-described agnostic and has stated that "religion is a non-issue: it doesn't exist" in a 2003 web interview.
+Skylab has been married to photographer, record producer and plastic artist Solange Venturi since 1983; Venturi has designed the cover arts for most of the musician's albums since then.
+He is a self-described agnostic and has stated that, in regards to his work, "religion is a non-issue: it doesn't exist" in a 2002 web interview.
+A life-long fan of Fluminense, he has even recorded the club's anthem on the 2016 collaboration album Skylab & Tragtenberg, Vol. 1.